 At PS1, every student is an author.
 For the youngest students, dictation and transitional spelling help them express their ideas in writing right from the start.
-It is our goal that every child find their voice as a writer.
-Learning grammar and spelling is integrated into the writing process rather than a stumbling block to self-expression.
-Throughout our program, students keep journals, participate in our Writers Workshop program and become expressive poets.
+It is our goal that children find their voice as a writer.
+Our teachers are trained in the Columbia University Teachers College Writing Workshop model founded on the work of Lucy Calkins and Donald Graves.
+At PS1 writing is an essential tool for making meaning.

 SPEAKING AND LISTENING

 PS1 students develop into confident and articulate public speakers (even those who may be shy and quiet).
 Gaining confidence and comfort expressing one's thoughts and opinions is integrated into every aspect of the curriculum.
 The sharing of ideas and active listening is central to the school's mission of pluralism.
 Whether communicating with teachers or peers, in small groups or in front of an audience at all-school Circle Time, students are encouraged to articulate their thoughts, to listen to one another and to build upon each other’s ideas.
 It is a core belief at PS1 that civilized discourse is an essential element of a democratic society, and that these skills must be taught and nurtured throughout childhood.